-- a. restrict the beneficiary's movement; - b. restrict the beneficiary's access to other individuals, locations, or activities; - c. restrict beneficiary's rights; or - d. employ aversive methods to modify behavior, (unless provided for a beneficiary for whom it is not used as a restraint, but for safety such as bed rails, Gerri chair, lift chair, and safety straps on wheelchairs.
+- a. restrict the beneficiary's movement;

+- b. restrict the beneficiary's access to other individuals, locations, or activities;

+- c. restrict beneficiary's rights; or

 7.5 Critical Incident Reporting

 To safeguard the health and welfare of each approved CAP/DA beneficiary, the State Medicaid Agency, on an ongoing basis, identifies, addresses, and seeks to prevent the occurrence of abuse, neglect, and exploitation (ANE) and other critical incidents.